WiproOpenSource/openbdre/README.md

 ### Setup

-* Install Git, MVN and Oracle JDK 7 if you haven't already.
-In Windows be sure add git and other bash tools in the commandline path during installation.
+* Install Git, MVN and Oracle JDK 7(and up) if you haven't already.
+In Windows be sure to add git and other bash tools in the commandline path during installation.
 To get started download and install following free, safe and open source software.

  - Oracle JDK 7
  - Git Command line Client (For Windows - GitBash)[Download for Windows](https://git-scm.com/download/win)